-Initial infestations of nutsedge will come from the edges of the field (Figure 3) and may obtain a foothold at the end of the rows where the fumigant has not been properly applied.
-It is important to maintain good weed-management practices around the edges of the field.
+Initial infestations of nutsedge will typically appear on field edges (Figure 2) and may obtain a foothold at the end of the rows where the fumigant has not been properly applied.
+It is important to maintain good weed management practices around the edges of the field.
 A little time spent at the early stages of infestation can help reduce the possibility of a nutsedge population increasing to the point where a full fumigant system will be required to keep the population below damaging levels.